ChoBon/Parse-fortigate-configuration-files/README.md

 Where fortigate_config_file is a configuration file, and
       output_nested_html_file, a nested-table html file in name you specified, and output_isolated_html_file, an isolated-table html file in name you specified.
+The input and output files are also located in the same directory as the scripts.

 e.g.

 ./forti_cfg_parser.sh cfg1.txt cfg1-nested.html cfg1-isolated.html